 They Live By Night (1948)

+Man, they really don’t make them like they used to.
+THEY LIVE BY NIGHT is perfect cinema that works in every way.
 A new all-time favorite for me that I can’t wait to own on Blu-Ray, and show it to everyone I know.
 It wasn't released for two years because of the chaotic conditions surrounding Howard Hughes' takeover of RKO Pictures.
-Before BADLANDS and BONNIE & CLYDE, ethere was THEY LIVE BY NIGHT, which I sincerely feel is one of the strongest examples of a love story between two people from opposite sides of the tracks.
-The first scene shot was the opening scene, a tracking shot of Bowie (Granger), T-Dub and Chickamaw escaping from prison in a stolen car.
+Before BADLANDS and BONNIE & CLYDE, there was THEY LIVE BY NIGHT, which I sincerely feel is one of the strongest examples of a love story between two people from opposite sides of the tracks.
+The first scene shot was the opening scene, a tracking shot of Bowie, T-Dub and Chickamaw escaping from prison in a stolen car.
 Ray decided to use a helicopter, which had previously been used for establishing shots of landscapes but never before had it been used to shoot action.
 It also establishes the conflicting dilemmas at play in the domestic underbelly of the 1950’s.
-A brooding sense of foreboding permeates throughout.
-This is an example of a story that encapsulates everything I love about movies.
+A brooding sense of foreboding permeates throughout and this ends up as a stunning examination of intimacy mixed with apprehension that showcases why Nicholas Ray is one of the all-time greats.

 Granger and O’Donnell is the main reason for why the film works and what makes it essential for me.
 It’s a love story that I was fully invested in right from the start.
 Their entire relationship feels very forward thinking in that it’s self-aware, open to awkwardness and to the moments where sexuality in a relationship is not yet understood.
 Ray’s film allows these two to just “be together” in several scenes that presage the dynamics that would be explored in the French New Wave films like BREATHLESS.
 Ray also allows for an identification with a certain feeling of disenchantment, as both of these two are outsiders looking for some sort of comfort to hold on to.
 This seems to be a recurring theme: criminals or rebels trying to affirm a relationship with someone or something, but have difficulty maintaining it.